Tank gun: After World War II

 By the end of the war the variety in tank designs had narrowed and the concept of the main battle tank emerged.
 The race to increase caliber slowed, with just slight increases between tank generations.
 In the West, guns of around 90 mm gave way to the ubiquitous 105 mm Royal Ordnance L7, introduced in 1958.
 This lasted a long while, with a shift to 120 mm in the late 1970s and early 1980s (the UK changed in the late 1960s with their Chieftain tank).
 In the East, the 85 mm quickly yielded to the 100 mm and 115 mm U-5TS gun, with the 125 mm caliber now standard.
 Most of the improvements were instead made in ammunition and fire-control systems.

 With kinetic energy penetrator rounds, solid shot and armour-piercing shell gave way to armour-piercing discarding sabot (APDS) (a product of 1944), and fin-stabilized (APFSDS) rounds with tungsten or depleted uranium penetrators.
 Parallel developments brought rounds based on chemical energy; high-explosive squash head (HESH), and shaped-charge high-explosive anti-tank (HEAT), with penetrating power independent of muzzle velocity or range.

 Stadiametric range-finders were successively replaced by coincidence and laser rangefinders.
 Accuracy of modern tank guns is improved over earlier weapons by computerized fire-control systems, wind sensors, thermal sleeves, and muzzle referencing systems which compensate for barrel warping, wear and temperature.
 Fighting capability at night, in poor weather, and smoke was improved by infrared, light-intensification, and thermal imaging equipment.

 Technology of the guns themselves has had only a few innovations.
 For decades the guns were almost exclusively rifled, but now most new tanks have smoothbore guns.
-Rifling of the barrel imparts spin on the projectile, improving ballistic accuracy.
+Rifling in the barrel imparts spin on the projectile to stabilized it, improving ballistic accuracy.
 The best traditional antitank weapons have been kinetic energy rounds, whose penetrating power and accuracy is greatly decreased with the loss in muzzle velocity at extended range.
 For longer ranges high-explosive anti-tank rounds are more effective, but accuracy is limited; for extremely long ranges cannon-launched guided projectiles (CLGPs) are considered more accurate.

 The use of the autoloader has been a development favoured by some nations and not others.
 Some countries adopted it as a means to keep the overall size of the tank down.
 Interest has also been shown as a means to protect the crew by separating them further from the gun and ammunition.
 For example, an autoloader allows the use of an unmanned turret in the T-14 Armata.